reflex-dev/reflex/CONTRIBUTING.md

 Any feature or significant change added should be accompanied with unit tests.

-Within the 'test' directory of Pynecone you can add to a test file already there or create your own file if it doesn't fit into the existing layout.
+Within the 'test' directory of Pynecone you can add to a test file already there or create a new test python file if it doesn't fit into the existing layout.

 What to unit test?
-- Any function or helper function that has significant logic.
+- Any feature or significant change that has been added.
+- Any edge cases or potential problem areas.
+ -Any interactions between different parts of the code.

 ## ✅ Making a PR